ONEARMY/academy/docs/business/Account_Setup.md

 ![Under Construction](../assets/Business/Under%20construction-white.png)

-# Sign up for a seller account
+# Set up your seller account 👐
 Cool that you want to start selling on the Precious Plastic Bazar!
 Have you **[signed up](https://bazar.preciousplastic.com/index.php?dispatch=companies.apply_for_vendor)** for a seller account and recieved an email approval of your account already?
 Then let's go through the steps to get you set up properly!

 ## 1. Login to the Seller [Dashboard](https://bazar.preciousplastic.com/vendor.php?dispatch=auth.login_form&return_url=vendor.php)